Phillies catcher J.T. Realmuto has fracture in right thumb - WHIZ News

+J.T.
+Realmuto flashed a slight smile and shared encouraging words for fans reeling from news about Carson Wentz’s trade and his thumb injury.

+“Hang in there,” Realmuto said.
+“I can’t speak too much on the Carson situation but I’m not very worried about my thumb, so if I was a Phillies fan, I wouldn’t be too worried.”

-Philadelphia Phillies two-time All-Star catcher J.T.
-Realmuto has a small fracture in his right thumb and will be evaluated again in two weeks.
+The Philadelphia Phillies’ two-time All-Star catcher found out Thursday that he has a small fracture in his right thumb and will be evaluated again in two weeks.

-Realmuto said he’s confident he’ll be ready for the season opener on April 1, but wants to make sure hs thumb has healed.
+Realmuto said he’s confident he’ll be ready for the season opener on April 1 but wants to make sure his thumb has healed.

-“I’m not very worried about my thumb, so if I was a Phillies fan, I wouldn’t be too worried,” Realmuto said Thursday.
+“I feel pretty confident that after the two weeks it will be healed because it already feels quite a bit better than the day it happened,” he said.
+“It’s definitely going to heal on its own and I’m confident I’ll be back by opening day.”

+Realmuto’s hand will be immobilized, but it’s possible he’ll still catch pitchers during bullpen sessions.

 Realmuto signed a $115.5 million, five-year contract last month.